Delaware Valley Resource Recovery Facility

 The Delaware Valley Resource Recovery Facility is a trash incineration plant located in Chester, Pennsylvania.
 The waste-to-energy plant, which incinerates waste to generate power, was built and operated by Westinghouse from 1991 to 1997.
-It is currently operated by Covanta. a Morristown, New Jersey-based publicly-traded industrial waste company, and has been criticized for the level of pollution it produces.
+It is currently operated by Reworld. a Morristown, New Jersey–based publicly traded industrial waste company, and has been criticized for the level of pollution it produces.
 The plant has the largest capacity of any waste-to-energy plant in the United States.

 Description

 The Delaware Valley Resource Recovery Facility was built in 1991 by Westinghouse Corporation and operated by the firm until 1997.
 It has been operated by Covanta since 2005, first leasing and later buying the facility from GE Energy Financial Services for $94 million in 2012.
 The plant is one of the largest trash incineration plants in the United States and has the greatest maximum daily burning capacity (3,510 tons) of any plant in the country.
 The facility contains six rotary combustors feeding a 90 megawatt turbine generator.
 The facility is provided water by the Delaware County Regional Water Authority (DELCORA) and funnels its wastewater to a DELCORA treatment plant adjacent to the recovery center's property.

 The facility intakes municipal waste from several cities on the East Coast, including nearby Philadelphia, New York City, and cities in New Jersey.
 The plant's intake increased after the China waste import ban began in early 2018.

 According to Covanta, the facility has a waste processing capacity of 3,500 tons per day with a maximum power output of 87 megawatts.